San Tomé Airport

 San Tomé Airport is an airport at the town of San Tomé, in the Venezuelan state of Anzoátegui.
-Also known as Don Edmundo Barrios Airport (Aeropuerto Don Edmundo Barrios) in honor to the founder of the weekly Antorcha.
+It is also known as Don Edmundo Barrios Airport (Aeropuerto Don Edmundo Barrios) after journalist Edmundo Barrios, the founder of the weekly Antorcha.
 It also serves the cities of El Tigre and San José de Guanipa, located 9 km southwest of San Tomé.

-The San Tome VOR-DME (Ident: SOM) and non-directional beacon (Ident: SOM) are located on the field.